scimage/scimage/README.md

 ![Detected peak points](https://github.com/scimage/scimage/blob/main/sample-results/plasma-peaks.png) | ![Detected regions around each peaks point](https://github.com/scimage/scimage/blob/main/sample-results/plasma-regions.png)

 \
+2- Savizky Gulay filtering:

+  - We implemented Svizky-Gulay which is one of the digital filtering methods (convolution process).
+In this method, the local data point is fitted by the sub-set of adjacent data point sequentially with low degree polynomial by the linear least method.
+\
 **Cropping out and characterizing some of the detected regions (the line represents length):**

 Region 6 | Region 10 | Region 46